 My children, obviously, loved the muskets.

 Cowpens National Battlefield is located at 4001 Chesnee Highway, Gaffney.
-It's open 9 a.m. to 5 p.m. year round.
+It's open from 9 a.m. to 5 p.m. year-round.
 Admission is free.